-The policy applies to anyone living in Sheffield, and covers the period 1 August 2022 to 31 July 2023.
+The policy applies to anyone living in Sheffield from September 2023.
 Learners not resident in Sheffield should refer to the transport policy statement issued by their home Local Authority.

 1.4 Sheffield City Council's Responsibilities

 It is the Council's responsibility to provide appropriate and sustainable term-time home to school travel support, as set out in this policy, for eligible children and young people living in Sheffield.